amritatwal/amritatwal/README.md

 **Developing**: Gist

 Gist is a early 00s inspired instant messaging application made with socket.io.
 Have a look at some _very_ [early prototypes](https://github.com/amritatwal/gist) if you're feeling nosy.

-### Future Projects

-**One of the Girls**

-OOTG is an application that will enable female football supporters to connect with each other.
-The idea for this application has been simmering away in my head since the start of Covid-19.
-After realising the complete lack of female friends I have to talk football with, I chose to take it upon myself to help women out there to create new like-minded friends, set up supporters' groups and organise kickabouts.

 ### Contributions made to open-source